ziyedbe/perec/README.md

 -i <inputfile> : Input File
 -o <outputDir> : Output Directory
 -t : Display PE resources found
--a : Display all PE resources supported by lief resources manager
+-r : Display all PE resources supported by lief resources manager
 -f : Display file infos
--s <ICON/DIALOG/VERSION/MANIFEST>: Display PE resource with the possibility to save it if -o was used before
+-s <ICON/DIALOG/VERSION/MANIFEST>: Display PE resource with the possibility to save it if -o was used before -a : Display or save all PE resources available (from lief + the parsed PE resources)
 ```